PrarthanaJyothi/SimplyHired-Scrapper/README.md

 To use the script, you will need to provide the following information:

-The job title you are looking for
+  * The job title you are looking for

-The location where you are looking for a job
+  * The location where you are looking for a job

 Once you have provided this information, the script will start searching for jobs.
 The results will be saved to a CSV file called 'results.csv'.

-Example
+Example:

 The following example shows how to use the script to search for jobs in the "Software Engineer" role in the "San Francisco" area:

 python job_search.py "Software Engineer" "San Francisco"